The Instructors ~

 This program meets two Fridays a month 10 am - 4 pm, from March to October.
 There are a total of 15 classes.

 Each class will include a diversity of content that moves in season according to what is in the garden ready to harvest, process and plant.
+Both instructors are present at each class and you will receive teachings from both instructors.
+Renee and Heather compliment each other's teaching styles and both integrate plant spirit communication into their class styles.

 Renee Wade, Gardener and Permaculture Designer